bitblit/Chirp/V05/README.md

 ## Use those features on our static page

-TBD: Explain the changes to the index.html page
+TBD: Explain the changes to the index.html page that add get and post functionality

+So now that we are interacting with the customer, lets add some batch actions in <a href="../V06/README.md">Version 06</a>